 The university contributes a portion of the bi-weekly or monthly premium.
 The employee's share is deducted from his/her paycheck and is exempt from Federal, State, and FICA/Medicare Taxes.

 All Auburn University employees enrolled in the Group Medical plan are charged a $20.00 per month tobacco surcharge.
 However, non-tobacco users can have the $20.00 surcharge waived by certifying that they (and their spouse, if the spouse is covered as a dependent) have not used tobacco products within the last 12 months.
-Employees must certify their tobacco status to the Payroll & Employee Benefits Office to qualify for the waiver.
+Employees must certify their tobacco status to Payroll & Employee Benefits to qualify for the waiver.

 Baby Yourself Program